 On the banks of the Red Sea, with Egyptian slavery behind them, the Israelites triumphantly sang Shirat HaYam.
 This beautiful “Song of the Sea” concludes with a vision of a future crossing into freedom and independence — across the Jordan River, to enter the Land of Israel.

 “Until Your people have crossed, O God; until the people that You acquired have crossed over.”
-(Ex.
+(Exod.
 15:16)

 Why the repetition — “until Your people have crossed,” “until the people... have crossed over”?

 Rav Kook wrote that the Jewish people possess two aspects of holiness.
 The first is an inner force that resides naturally in the soul.
-This trait is a spiritual inheritance passed down from the patriarchs, which Rav Kook referred to as a “segulah (innate) -holiness.”
+This trait is a spiritual inheritance passed down from the patriarchs, which Rav Kook referred to as an innate “segulah-holiness.”
 It is an intrinsic part of the Jewish soul, and is immutable.

 The second aspect of holiness is based on our efforts and choices.
 Rav Kook called this “willed-holiness,” as it is acquired consciously, through our actions and Torah study.
 Innate-holiness is in fact infinitely greater than willed-holiness, but it is only revealed to the outside world according to the measure of acquired holiness.
 It is difficult to perceive an individual’s inner sanctity when it is not expressed in external actions or character traits.

 Each of the two eras in Jewish history, the First and Second Temple periods, exemplified a different type of holiness.